Douglas Crockford

 0000000000000000000000000111010000000000000000000000000000000000 # 0000007400000000

 An array is an ordered sequence of values.
 The remaining field contains the number of elements.
 Following the preamble are the elements of the array.
-Each element begins with one of the preambles.
+Each element begins with a preamble.
 As with JSON, nesting is encouraged.
+Cyclic structures are not allowed.

 A record is a set of key:value pairs.
 The keys must be text.
 The values can be any Wota values.
 The remaining field contains the number of pairs.